 The exhibition is generously supported by 15.
-Juni Fonden, Aage and Johanne Louis-Hansens Fond, Axel Muusfeldts Fond, Grosserer L. F. Foghts Fond, Kern-Jespersen Fonden, Knud Højgaards Fond, Konsul George Jorck and wife Emma Jorck’s Fond, Nordisk Kulturfond and William Demant Fonden.
+Juni Fonden, Aage and Johanne Louis-Hansens Fond, Axel Muusfeldts Fond, Grosserer L. F. Foghts Fond, Kerrn-Jespersen Fonden, Knud Højgaards Fond, Konsul George Jorck and wife Emma Jorck’s Fond, Nordisk Kulturfond, William Demant Fonden, Det Obelske Familiefond and Statens Kunstfond.
 Kunsthal Charlottenborg would like to give a special thank you to Michael Fornitz, who has made his unique archive of historical material available.

 Witch Hunt is made in collaboration with the HEX!
 Museum of Witch Hunt in Ribe, where a satellite exhibition is on view from 14 November through winter 2021.
 Kunsthal Charlottenborg og HEX!
 Would like to thank for the support from Filip’s Sten & Billedhuggeri ApS, Flügger farver Store Kongensgade 93, CBART APS, Louise Nyholm Kallestrup, Liv Helene Willumsen, Louisiana Museum of Modern Art and Faurschou Foundation.